Rolling back unwanted changes in a Salesforce deployment

 3. You may release changes to production, then find out they’re not quite what the end user wanted.
 If end users have been involved in the development process, however, this shouldn’t happen too much.

-Another reason to roll back could also come from your monitoring job flagging some change to the metadata in production.
-Gearset’s monitoring tool will flag any unexpected changes that happen within your environments.
-Being alerted to these changes and then being able to roll back will save you a lot of time and a fair few headaches.
+Another reason to roll back could also come from an automated monitoring job flagging some changes to the metadata in production.
+Gearset’s monitoring tool will flag any unexpected changes that appear in production.
+Being alerted to these changes and then having the option to roll back will save you a lot of time and a fair few headaches.

 What tools are available for Salesforce rollback?